kitopang/kitopang/README.md

 <h1 align="left">:wave: Hi there, I'm Kito </h1>

   I am a junior at the University of Maryland studying CS, statistics, and machine learning.
-I am primarily interested in AI, ML, and emerging technologies.
+I am primarily interested in AI, ML, and new tech.

   This github has a few cool projects I'm working on, so please check them out!